 EARN Networking Pays Off!

 The PPRC team under the leadership of founder Linda Simpson helps people with visible and non-visible disabilities to find gainful employment.
-Their support and expertise boosted job seeker Jennie’s self-confidence and she found her first full-time job in four years within a few days, after attending an EARN networking event.
+Their support and expertise boosted candidate Jennie’s self-confidence and she found her first full-time job in four years within a few days, after attending an EARN networking event.

 Jennie once worked as a teacher and as a project coordinator.
 Health issues left her in need of flexible work arrangements to deal with medical appointments.
 She left full-time work and took on contracts and freelance writing and editing from home.
 But Jennie is more of an extrovert who needs to stay engaged with other people.
 With her health improved she wanted to return to a full-time position.
 As part of her engagement with PPRC, Jennie consented to have her resume circulated among various employer partners of EARN, and with courage she decided to take part in an EARN networking event.